JohannaLatt/Master-Thesis-Smart-Health-Mirror/README.md

 git submodule update --init --recursive
 ```

-**The submodules are private so please reach out to me for access!**

 When updating a submodule, make sure to update this repository with the changes as well:
 ```
 git submodule update --recursive --remote